c0deritter/node-typescript/README.md

 #### README.md

 Since this `README.md` provides information on how to work with this Node project template, it will not be completely appropriate for your project.
+Adjust the title and its description.
 Delete the complete `Usage`.
 The rest of the information will be relevant.

 #### NPM